Will Ferrell: 2002–2010: Film stardom

-Ferrell starred in the feature film Land of the Lost (2009).
-It was a commercial and critical flop, earning $19 million on opening weekend—about two-thirds of what the studio expected.
-In 2010, he was the executive producer and star of The Other Guys, a buddy cop film which also has an ensemble cast including Mark Wahlberg, Eva Mendes, Michael Keaton, Steve Coogan, Ray Stevenson, Samuel L. Jackson, and Dwayne Johnson.
-The film was a commercial success earning over $140 million and was positively reviewed by critics.
+Ferrell also starred as Rick Marshall in the feature film Land of the Lost (2009).
+The film was a commercial failure, earning $19 million on opening weekend—about two-thirds of what the studio expected.
+In 2010, he was the executive producer and star of The Other Guys, a buddy cop film with an ensemble cast including Mark Wahlberg, Eva Mendes, Michael Keaton, Steve Coogan, Ray Stevenson, Samuel L. Jackson, and Dwayne Johnson.
+The film was a commercial success, earning over $140 million and was positively reviewed by critics.